-As part of our ongoing focus on innovation in the insurance industry, ACORD has selected our 2017 Top Ten InsurTech Leaders.
+As part of our ongoing focus on innovation in the insurance industry, ACORD has selected our 2018 Top Ten InsurTech Leaders.

-Traditional lists of this type have been skewed toward superficial factors, while ours is based on outcomes.
-ACORD spoke to industry stakeholders globally and examined vision, impact, and execution to identify the leaders with the greatest current and potential ability to change the insurance through InsurTech.
-Presented in alphabetical order, ACORD’s 2017 Top Ten InsurTech Leaders are:
+Many lists of this type have taken only a high-level approach, while ours is based on tangible industry outcomes.
+ACORD spoke to industry stakeholders globally and evaluated vision, impact, and execution to identify the leaders with the greatest current and potential ability to change the industry through InsurTech.
+Joining the visionaries on our 2017 list, ACORD’s 2018 Top Ten InsurTech Leaders, presented in alphabetical order, are:

-Global Insurance Leader, EY
+Global Vice Chair, EY

 Global Head of Insurance, Salesforce